 The community of 1,035 is located 55 km north of Saskatoon along Highway # 312 and offers a variety of businesses and services for its residents.
-Town operations are overseen by Mayor Barbara Schultz, six Councilors John Bollinger, Trevor Hiebert, Eddy Nesdoly, Reg Pauls, Betty Petkau and Gary Schultz, Chief Administrative Officer D. Chris Adams, Administrative Assistant Kathy Schultz and the Maintenance Foreman Dave Harms.
+Town operations are overseen by the Mayor & six Councilors John Bollinger, Trevor Hiebert, Eddy Nesdoly, Reg Pauls, Betty Petkau and Gary Schultz, Chief Administrative Officer D. Chris Adams, Administrative Assistant Kathy Schultz and the Maintenance Foreman Dave Harms.

 The Town of Waldheim is one of many communities north of Saskatoon experiencing an increase in housing development.

 The Town has been taking a proactive approach by continually working on a long term strategic plan for the community.
 Town infrastructure and lagoon capability with ample capacity is key to accommodate continued growth.

 The community of Waldheim offers many amenities including K-12 Public School, Regional Library, Museum, both of which are housed in the historical CN Station building, a Medical Centre with a Doctor, Chiropractor, and Public Health Nurse and numerous organizations, sports and recreational activities.

 The majority of the abundantly tree lined streets within the community are paved.
 A curbside recycling program has been effective since its inception in 1994.
 The picturesque Sam Wendland Heritage Park centrally located next to the CN station is well utilized by all residents of the community.